seungjaeryanlee/foodmap/README.md

 ```
 python setup_database.py
 ```
 should do this configuration for you.
-This script also has other uses aside from the initial environment setup -- see the script itself for a full description of what it can do.

 So with all that background, what does `setup` actually do?
-It automates all of this -- dependency installation, defaulting your environment to "development" mode (for both Django and Node), and the database configuration.
+It automates all of this -- installing dependencies, defaulting your environment to "development" mode (for both Django and Node), and configuring the database.

 We also give credit to the following resources that we used in this project:
 - Bootstrap 3.3.7: CSS framework for web pages